 This is a difficult issue to overcome.
 On one hand, people are entitled to privacy, while on the other, some may abuse Monero for illicit activities.

-While the majority of nations have stayed silent on their view of Monero, there are a select few which have spoken against its use.
-The most prominent example of this is in Japan; As a result, various exchanges looking to maintain licensure in the nation have delisted Monero and similar coins.
+While the majority of nations have stayed silent on their view of Monero, there are a select few that have spoken against its use.
+The most prominent example of this is in Japan.
+As a result, various exchanges looking to maintain licensure in the nation have delisted Monero and similar coins.

 Who Made It?

 Monero is widely believed to have been created by 7 individuals.
 Keeping in line with their privacy-focused creation, 5 of these individuals have not revealed their identities, to this day.
 The other two are as follows,

 - Riccardo Spagni

 - David Latapie

 Interestingly, there is a growing belief that the author of the original Monero Whitepaper, Nicolas van Saberhagen, may be the infamous Satoshi Nakamoto.
 This belief is founded on the past writings known to be Satoshi, which detail ideas such as ring signatures, stealth addresses, etc. – the very unique traits that were imbued within Monero a mere 3 years after Bitcoin came into existence.
 This belief, however, has not been proven to be fact but simply conjecture at this time.

 Daniel is a big proponent of how blockchain will eventually disrupt big finance.
 He breathes technology and lives to try new gadgets.